I’m not going to lie, this time of year can get spendy. But fear not, I am here to give you tips on how to save money on back to school shopping.

 For example, I know that Children’s Place will give you a $10 coupon when you sign up for email or text alerts.

-Collect school supply list from school
+Grab school supply lists from your school

 Why pay more than you have to!?!
 Many manufacturers put out coupons for supplies and some stores have their own coupons.